browserengineering/book/book/accessibility.md

 *Mixed inlines*: Make the focus ring work correctly on nested inline elements.
-For example in `<a>a <b>bold</b> link</a>`, the focus ring should cover all three words when the user is focused on the link.
+For example in `<a>a <b>bold</b> link</a>`, the focus ring should cover all three words together when the user is focused on the link, and with multiple rectangles if the inline crosses lines.
-However, if the user focuses on a block-level element, such as in `<div tabindex=2>many<br>lines</div>`, there shouldn't be a focus ring around each line.
+However, if the user focuses on a block-level element, such as in `<div tabindex=2>many<br>lines</div>`, there shouldn't be a focus ring around each line, but instead the block as a whole.

 *Threaded accessibility*: The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.